 Heidelberg

-Heidelberg is a town on the Neckar River in southwestern Germany, roughly halfway between Frankfurt and Strasbourg.
-Heidelberg is one of the scenic German towns near Strasbourg.
 The town square in the Altstadt Old Town and the red-sandstone ruins of Heidelberg Castle are today protected by UNESCO.
-The iconic bridge that spans the Necker river is an amazing place to take in the views of the town.
+The iconic bridge that spans the Necker River is an amazing place to take in the views of the town.
 Heidelberg Gothic Heiliggeistkirche church towers over the town square.
-You will find bars, restaurants and shops leading off in all directions.
+You will find bars, restaurants, and shops leading off in all directions.

 Heidelberg is 132 kilometres from Strasbourg.